dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 [^14]: Dormando [@dormando] mentioned in [@memcached-dtrace-issue]
-[^17]: The bit to the right of the @ symbol isn't something I fully understand
+[^17]: The bit after the @ symbol seems to be the register to read this from.
-       yet, if you have any resources that explain their purpose, please share them with me.
-For the purposes of determining argument type, they don't seem significant, and I think are more for machine-use in how to read the argument.
+       It also looks like it is able to specify offsets relative to the frame pointer, so this probably is based on the platform calling convention, denoting the offset in the stack and size to read.